SKY-ALIN/regta/docs/source/user_guide/oop_style.rst

 Process Job
 -----------
-Use :class:`regta.ProcessJob` to build job with this type.
+Use :class:`regta.ProcessJob` to build a job with this type.

 .. code-block:: python